Sachin11211/superstore-sales-dashboard-/README.md

 # Superstore Sales Dashboard

-A dashboard analyzing 4 years of retail sales data (9,994 orders, 2014–2017) using Python and Plotly.
+An interactive dashboard analyzing 4 years of retail sales data (9,994 orders, 2014–2017) using Python and Plotly.
 Built as a resume/portfolio project targeting data science and business management roles.

 ---